joebrew/vilaweb/analyses/vdem/README.md

 Global Spain published, and then heavily publicized, an "improvement" in its ranking and scores as a liberal democracy via the V-Dem data.
 It also stated, and publicized, that it was a top-10 country in the world according to V-Dem's in the area of "judicial independence".
 Both the improvement and the top-10 judicial independence scores are false.
 Spain's "Liberal Democracy Index" score did not improve over the last year, and Spain is not in the top 10 countries in the world in "judicial independence" according to the V-Dem.

 Like I said, it is entirely plausible that this was a simple mistake on the part of Global Spain, and not an attempt to mislead.
-And if this was indeed a mistake, I hope that Global Spain will make as much of an effort to publish the *real* data (as I've reported in this article, and as is publicly available on [V-Dem's website](https://www.v-dem.net/en/)) as they did to publish the *false* data last week.
+And if this was indeed a mistake, I hope that Global Spain will make as much of an effort to publish the *correct* comparison data (as I've reported in this article, and as is publicly available on [V-Dem's website](https://www.v-dem.net/en/)) as they did to publish the *misleading* data last week.

 Appendix
 ========